Ethnic Groups and Diversity

 Men, women, and children from many different backgrounds and nationalities came to Southern Colorado around the turn of the twentieth century.
 Some were pulled here by the promise of a better life, while others were compelled to leave their homelands by forces outside of their control.
 Many of them gathered together in Pueblo because of the employment opportunities offered by CF&I at the mill, which allowed the city to develop the diverse culture that can still be seen there today.

 While it is true that new arrivals to the region brought many of their old-world biases with them, working for CF&I in conditions that were often difficult and dangerous forced men of different backgrounds to depend on each other for their very lives.
 They also fought together against the company for higher pay and safer working conditions.
 Women of different nationalities who spoke different languages lived very close to each other in mining camps or near the steel mill, and often came to depend on each other for financial and emotional support.
-Children attended school together where they met, befriended, and eventually married people who's families were much different from theirs.
-The excerpt below states the difficulty that immigrants at CF&I faced coming to work in southern Colorado, but underestimates their ability to overcome it.
+Children attended school together where they met, befriended, and eventually married people who's families were much different from their own.
+The excerpt below explains the difficulty that immigrants at CF&I faced coming to work in southern Colorado, but underestimates their ability to overcome it.

 "The Language Difficulty"